SomeoneElseOSM/Notes01/README.md

 Building
 --------
-You can import it into Eclipse if you want to (although, given that it's only a couple of .java files, there's really no need to).
+If you don't want to just download one of the releases, you can import it into Eclipse if you want to (although, given that it's only a couple of .java files, there's really no need to).
 If you're not using an IDE, install a JDK (e.g. from http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html), then just ensure that the `javac` that you have just installed is on the PATH, and `javac Notes01.java` in order to